 Anduze pottery

 Anduze has been considered the pottery capital of the world since the 17th century.
-At that time, local potters began making the Anduze vase.
+Around this time, local potters began making Anduze vases.
 Renowned for its finesse, robustness and originality, this pottery has stood the test of time, blending tradition and modernity.

 During your visit and free access to the workshops, admire the work of the potters, which begins in the quarry when the raw clay is removed.
 Various processes follow before the pottery is fired.
-After sizing to rough out the shape of the piece, the wheel is used to refine it, glazing to make it sublime and finally firing, the final stage, a true spectacle that reveals all its beauty.
+After sizing to rough out the shape of the piece, it’s time for the lathe to refine it, varnishing to sublimate it and finally firing, the final stage, a true spectacle that reveals all its beauty.

 Located 2 kilometers from the Castel Rose campsite, or 4 minutes by car or 6 minutes by bike, the Anduze pottery is one of the places not to be missed during a stay in the Gard region.

 The Anduze vase appeared in France in the 17th century.
 It is said to have been brought back to Anduze by a potter who fell under the spell of a Medici vase at the Beaucaire fair.
-He drew inspiration from this pottery, decorated with garlands, flowers and fruit, to create the Anduze vase, albeit with a more austere look.
-This ornamental garden vase had a horticultural vocation, for growing citrus fruit.
-The reputation of the Anduze vase took off at the end of the 18th century, and was confirmed in the 19th and 20th centuries.
-The vase was made for owners who wished to install it in their rich homes and beautiful gardens.
+He then drew inspiration from this pottery, decorated with garlands, flowers and fruit, to create the Anduze vase, albeit with a more austere twist.
+This ornamental garden vase has a horticultural vocation, for growing citrus fruit.
+The reputation of Anduze vases took off at the end of the 18th century, and was confirmed in the 19th and 20th centuries.
+This vase is made for homeowners who wish to install it in their rich homes and beautiful gardens.

 The traditional Anduze vase is characterized by its upside-down bell shape and rose garlands.
-They are connected by a cord and encircle the pot at mid-height.
+They are connected by a cord and surround the pottery at mid-height.
 This pottery is made from clay and chamotte clay for greater resistance.
-Each vase is unique and bears the maker’s mark, represented by buttons and medallions.
+Each vase is unique and bears its maker’s mark, represented by buttons and medallions.

 The manufacture of Anduze vases requires specific know-how and numerous stages before they can be marketed (clay preparation, shaping, decoration, engobing, drying for several weeks, glazing and firing for an average of 48 hours).